Ford EcoBoost engine: 3.0 L Nano

-A 3.0L V6 twin-turbocharged gasoline direct-injection engine, derived from the 2.7 L EcoBoost, was released in 2016 that produces between 350 and 400 horsepower.
-The 3.0 L is gradually replacing the 3.7 L Ti-VCT Cyclone V6 engine in various vehicles, including the MKZ, Continental, Aviator, Ford Explorer and the 2022 Ford Bronco Raptor.
+A 3.0L V6 twin-turbocharged gasoline direct-injection engine, derived from the 2.7 L EcoBoost, was released in 2016 that produces between 325 and 418 horsepower.
+The 3.0 L replaced the 3.7 L Ti-VCT Cyclone V6 engine in various vehicles, including the MKZ, Continental, Aviator, Ford Explorer and is also found in the 2022 Ford Bronco Raptor.
 The 3.0-liter version of the engine was created by increasing the 2.7-liter's cylinder bore in the CGI-block from 83.0 millimeters to 85.3, and by lengthening piston stroke by 3.0 millimeters (to 86.0).
+Unlike its 2.7L counterpart, it does not use a wet-belt driven oil pump, instead using the timing chain.
+The 3.0 L is currently only equipped with direct injection while the 2.7 L and 3.5 L engines feature port fuel and direct injection fuel systems.